 Beginning with the launch of ADF in 1994, Sears provided strategic leadership in the training of 1,923 lawyers from 45 countries through the one-of-a-kind Alliance Defending Freedom Legal Academy, designed to ensure attorneys are fully equipped to defend religious liberty, the sanctity of life, marriage and family.
 These attorneys have reported more than $200 million in pro-bono/dedicated time.

-Sears’ visionary efforts also resulted in the graduation of more than 1,800 outstanding law students—representing 227 schools and more than 20 countries—from the world-class Blackstone Legal Fellowship leadership-training program.
+Sears’ visionary efforts also resulted in the graduation of more than 1,800 outstanding law students—representing 227 schools and 21 countries—from the world-class Blackstone Legal Fellowship leadership-training program.
 This in-depth summer internship program helps equip these students to assume leadership positions to shape the future of law and culture across the globe.

 Sears earned his Juris Doctor from the Louis D. Brandeis School of Law.
 While serving in numerous positions within the Reagan and Bush administrations, he worked for the Department of Justice under Attorneys General William French Smith and Edwin Meese III, including service as an Assistant U.S. Attorney and Chief of the Criminal Section for the Western District of Kentucky.
 Sears was appointed director of the Attorney General’s Commission on Pornography and served as associate solicitor with the Department of Interior under Secretary Donald Hodel.
 A graduate of the University of Kentucky, Sears has continued his education with professional instruction at the Stanford University Graduate School of Business, Harvard Law School, Harvard Business School, and Pepperdine University.